garciat20/tune-tracker/README.md

 ### Dependencies

+* I'm using Java 21 so you may use a similar version or the same version.
-* Installation setup for mysql for different platforms: https://dev.mysql.com/doc/mysql-getting-started/en/
+* Installation setup for mysql for different platforms: https://dev.mysql.com/doc/mysql-getting-started/en/ (REMEMBER TO DOWNLOAD THE MySQL Server, I'm using an archived version (8.0.35).
 * Download MySQL Java Connector and add to classpath: https://dev.mysql.com/downloads/connector/j/5.1.html
 * Download either MySQL workbench or DataGrip to see tables in database update: https://dev.mysql.com/downloads/workbench/ | https://www.jetbrains.com/datagrip/download/#section=mac

 ### Installing

-* Git clone this repository in your local machine anywhere you like
+* Git clone this repository in your local machine anywhere you like.
+* REMEMBER TO ADD THE DOWNLOADED JAVA CONNECTOR TO CLASSPATH (I had issues not doing so).
+* Start up the MySQL Server.
 * DbConnection.java file may need to be modified (field names such as: url, username, password) based on port number hosting MySQL server, what name you decide to name the database, and what username, password you make for your database.
+* You may create the database with the appropriate port number and username/password (SEE NEXT BULLET POINT FOR THE PORT # & USERNAME/PASSWORD) via the CLI or using a GUI like the MySQL Workbench or DataGrip (I like DataGrip).
 * MySQL Workbench: To keep consistency you may make a New Connection using MySQL workbench using the port number: **3306**, using **root** as the username/ password, and then creating a creating a schema called **tunetracker**.
 * DataGrip: Click on the DataSources category, then enter all the necessary information such as port number (**3306**), **root** as the username/ password, and creating a database called **tunetracker**.

 ### Executing program

-Run Main.java File and follow instructions in terminal
+* Once you start up the Mysql Server and have everything configured, you can access the terminal side of this project ``Run Main.java File and follow instructions in terminal``

+* STILL WORKING ON FRONTEND PART

 ## Help